 Figure 6.7.3-1: AF request for UE Data Collection, Transfer and Reporting

+0a.
+The UE performs registration procedure with negotiation of UE capability and network support for AI/ML enabled features and user consent information provisioning to the RAN node, as described in clause 6.7.2.1.

+0b.
+When the RAN node detects an AI/ML optimization opportunity, it determines whether to perform local AI/ML operation by firstly checking its local RAN UE Context for a valid local AI/ML Operation Consent, which is pre-provisioned during registration procedure.

+- If the consent is unavailable or expired, the RAN performs a real-time user consent check by sending a new Namf_UserConsentQuery message, including the AI/ML feature ID, UE ID, and the user consent indication and purpose set for local AI/ML operation, to the UDM via the AMF.

+- If consent is granted, the RAN proceeds to enable the AI/ML enabled feature locally.
+This step is independent of the UP data collection procedure.

 1. The UE performs PDU Session Establishment procedure (as defined in step 1-6 in clause 4.3.2.2.1 of TS 23.502 [3]) are performed.

 2. An AF sends AF request using Nnef_AFsessionWithQoS or Npcf_PolicyAuthorization_Create service operation for the UE or a group of the UEs that may provide a least one of the following pieces of information for an AI/ML enabled feature: